Skip to main navigation Skip to main content Skip to page footer

 Harris Ioannidis, MRes

-♦ 2015-2022, PhD in Julien Michel lab (Chemistry, Edinburgh, YK) in biophysics of cyclophilin-inhibitors complexes
+♦ 2015-2022, PhD in Julien Michel's lab (Chemistry, Edinburgh, YK) in the biophysics of cyclophilin-inhibitor complexes

 ♦ 2012-2014, MRes in synthesis of influenza A M2TM peptides and FEP/MD simulations of compounds against influenza A M2 protein (Supervisors A. Kolocouris, Pharmacy NKUA, Z. Cournia, BBRFA)